Do you like the look of wooden shower walls, ceiling, subfloor, sink, washbasin, or bathtub in your bathroom?

 Just keep in mind that lighter stains generally contain more oil.
 So, don’t be alarmed if the wood looks shiny after its application.

-- Allow it to dry, remove residues with a clean rag, and reapply up to two or three times afterward for best results.
+- Reapply up to two or three times afterward for best results, if needed.

 Remember that most stain sealants are quickly absorbed into the wood and don’t require wiping.